 Where possible use the charger that came with your phone, as it is sure to have the correct rating.
 Or make sure that a third-party charger is approved by your phone’s manufacturer.
 Cheap alternatives from Amazon or eBay may harm your phone, and there have been several reported cases of cheap chargers actually catching on fire.

-Battery memory effect is about batteries remembering remaining charge if you don’t let them go all the way to zero too often.
+The battery memory effect is about batteries remembering the remaining charge if you don’t let them go all the way to zero too often.
 So a battery frequently charged from 20- to 80 percent might ‘forget’ about the 40 percent that’s left uncharged (0-20 and 80-100).

 Sounds crazy but that’s sort of true – but only for older nickel-based (NiMH and NiCd) batteries, not the lithium-ion batteries in your modern phone.